bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

     6144+0 records out
     6442450944 bytes (6.4 GB, 6.0 GiB) copied, 86.7031 s, 74.3 MB/s

-### Create a new Seagate Central style partition table on the target hard drive
+### Create a new Seagate Central style partition table
 In this section we use the "sfdisk" tool (v2.28 or later, but ideally v2.37 or later) to configure the partitions on the Seagate Central and then we format the partitions.